danreeves/danreev.es/_posts/2013-10-08-show-hide-hidden-files-osx.md

 **EDIT: 2013-11-09**

-I recently realised one of my favourite apps for the mac, [BetterTouchTools](http://www.boastr.de/), comes with the ability to create a custom gesture or keyboard shortcut which does this very thing so now I can hide or show dotfiles by simply pretting `Command + Caps Lock`.
+I recently realised one of my favourite apps for the mac, [BetterTouchTools](http://www.boastr.de/), comes with the ability to create a custom gesture or keyboard shortcut which does this very thing so now I can hide or show dotfiles by simply pressing `Command + Caps Lock`.
 Incidentally, I've also remapped my caps lock key to F19 using [PCKeyboardHack](https://pqrs.org/macosx/keyremap4macbook/pckeyboardhack.html.en) so that I can then use it in custom keyboard shortcuts defines in BetterTouchTools.

 If you haven't already remapped Caps Lock you might want to look into it.
 Also if you aren't already using BetterTouchTools, I strongly recommend it!